Lundy's Restaurant: Ancillary structures

 The Bayside Hotel was incorporated onto the western portion of the building.
 In 1934 it was redesigned with a stucco facade and Spanish Colonial Revival elements to maintain a continuous design with the new structure.
 The former hotel is physically separated from the main building by a private alley.
 At ground level, the western facade of the structure (facing East 19th Street) is composed of four bays with a doorway at the southernmost bay.
 The second and third levels contain six windows each: two windows that correspond to the southernmost ground-level bay, and four corresponding to the remaining three bays.
 In the renovation, the hotel structure's original windows were expanded, and on the back facade, an exterior stairway was built to provide access to the second floor.
+When the original restaurant was in operation, Lundy lived in the old hotel with his significant other, Henry Linker.

 The Ocean Avenue side of the restaurant was a separate one-story wing that housed the liquor and clam bars, and was expanded to two stories in 1947.
 The Ocean Avenue facade has eight bays.
 Both of the end bays contain entrance pavilions with gable roofs and arched entrances.
 The six center bays are simpler in design, similar to those on the Emmons Avenue side, though the southernmost of these intermediate bays also contains a doorway.
 The second story design is similar to that of the second-story porches along Emmons Avenue.

 In 1945, the one-story Teresa Brewer Room was erected on the Ocean Avenue side of the building.
 The room is a one-story log-and-stucco-faced frame structure, with a mosaic war memorial facing Ocean Avenue.